Algure/focus_detector/README.md

 Check project in the `/example` folder for elaboration.

-As earlier stated, the `FocusArea` must be an ancestor of `FocusDetector` widgets as shown below.
+As earlier stated, the `FocusArea` must be an ancestor of `RegionDetector` widgets as shown below.

 ```dart
   Color color1 = Colors.amber;